TRIQS/triqs/doc/reference/c++/mctools/ising.rst

     // The configuration of the system
     struct configuration {

-      // N is the length of the chain, M the total magnetization
+      // N is the length of the chain, M the total magnetization,
-      // beta the inverse temperature, J the coupling , field the magnetic field and energy the energy of the configuration
+      // beta the inverse temperature, J the coupling,
       // field the magnetic field and energy the energy of the configuration int N, M;
       double beta, J, field, energy;